“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 Candidates must have at least 5 years of organizing experience, preferably in community organizing and base-building and at least 2 years of experience supervising or managing staff.
 The ideal candidate has demonstrated experience organizing in multi-racial and cross-class settings, strategic thinking and effective facilitation skills, fundraising experience, and is passionate about community organizing, movement building, and racial, economic and environmental justice.
 Candidates must exercise excellent judgement, discretion and have the ability to manage significant projects.

-This position can be based in Boston or Northampton MA, Hartford CT, or Portland ME.
+This position can be based in Boston or Western MA, Hartford CT, or Portland ME.
 All work is currently remote but will return to the office once it is safe to do so.

 Pay and Benefits: